10 Standards of Ethical and Financial Accountability

 - Fundamental: We uphold the basic fundamental doctrines of historic evangelical Christianity as revealed in God’s holy, inspired infallible Word – the Holy Bible which consists of 66 Books of the Old and New Testaments.

-- Second Coming: There will be no peace until the Prince of Peace comes in power to rule with a rod of iron so the Lord Jesus must return to earth to receive his bride, the church and fulfill His Word.
+- Second Coming: There will be no peace until the Prince of Peace comes in power to rule with a rod of iron; so the Lord Jesus must return to earth to receive his bride, the church and fulfil His Word.

 - Separation from Apostasy: Intercede International does not normally cooperate with unbelievers or the spiritually apostate (false brethren) in the work of God.
 True believers must come out from among them and be separate.
 So Intercede International doesn’t belong to or assist any group that teaches doctrines contrary to those held by this ministry especially the teaching and practice of those bodies controlled by theological liberals and apostates who deny the fundamental truths of God’s Word.

 - Foreign Missions: The New Testament gives priority to foreign missions.
 Through Christ, “we have received grace and apostleship, for obedience to the faith among all nations, for His name” (Romans 1:5).
 God’s supreme purpose in this dispensation is to “visit the nations, to take out of them a people for His Name” (Acts 15:14).

 In addition, each Member of the Corporation, each Director, each Officer, and Staff employee must also subscribe to a Code of Christian Conduct which is made available to all prospective candidates for such positions and which must be agreed to in writing annually in order to continue missionary service with Intercede International.